KDE/kmarkdownwebview/README.md

 ### Deployed 3rd-party software

-[markdown.css](https://kevinburke.bitbucket.io/markdowncss/) is a markdown-friendly stylesheet created by Kevin Burke. [marked.min.js](https://github.com/chjj/marked) is a markdown parser and compiler designed for speed written by Christopher Jeffrey and qwebchannel.js is part of the [QWebChannel](https://doc.qt.io/qt-5/qwebchannel.html) module.
+[markdown.css](https://kevinburke.bitbucket.io/markdowncss/) is a markdown-friendly stylesheet created by Kevin Burke.
+[Marked](https://github.com/markedjs/marked) is a markdown parser and compiler designed for speed written by Christopher Jeffrey.
+And qwebchannel.js is part of the [QWebChannel](https://doc.qt.io/qt-5/qwebchannel.html) module.

 ## Building